 Goat babies are a different story.
 They’re born wet and don’t have that dry protective layer.
 If temperatures are close to or below freezing, I think goat owners really need to be present when the babies are born to get them dried off quickly.
-Otherwise, the babies (or some part of the babies) freeze.
+Otherwise, the babies (or some parts of the babies) freeze.
 We hear stories of this each winter and it makes us sad.
 We also think that folks should have these basic goat kidding supplies on hand too.

 When does are due to kid during cold weather, in addition to being present to help get the kids dried off quickly, many goat owners use heat lamps to keep the kids warm.
 However, heat lamps are also the #1 cause of barn fires!
 So, if using heat lamps, it’s critical to use sturdy models built for barn usage and use them correctly.

-I’m not big on recommending brands, but we’ve switched over to the sturdy plastic heat lamps from Premier1 Supply or carbon fiber lamps (shown here) and like these choices much better than the standard metal heat lamps commonly found in stores.
+I’m not big on recommending brands, but we’ve switched over to the sturdy plastic heat lamps from Premier1 Supply or carbon fiber lamps (shown here).
+We like these choices better than the standard metal heat lamps commonly found in stores.
 They’ve got additional safety features that make it much less likely that they will start a barn fire.

 An alternative to heat lamps is to either make goat kid coats or provide the kids with huts to warm up in.
 For our Nigerian Dwarf size babies, kid goat coats can easily be created from “onesie” outfits for human babies, or the sleeves of old sweatshirts.

 For sweatshirt sleeve coats, use the wristband as the collar, put the seam under the kid’s tummy, cut two little holes for the front legs, and trim the length to fit the length of the kid.

 Protective huts for the kids can be created by removing the door from a small dog crate or poultry carrier, and simply placing it in the kidding stall.